mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 functional devices with another two working occassionally.

 The Rebellion in Argi Subsector 1116 to 1120

 This is the first in a series of articles that will seek to illustrate the ongoing conflict in Dagudashaag sector.
 These articles will deal with a single subsector in turn and will be concentrating on the naval conflicts that are taking place.
-Even though a subsector is a rela- tively small area of space, due to the period of time that is being examined, the individual battles in the systems will not be discussed in detail.
+Even though a subsector is a rela-tively small area of space, due to the period of time that is being examined, the individual battles in the systems will not be discussed in detail.
 Instead, the 'grand picture' will be under the microscope.
 So